460P/PanSTARRS: Scientific results

 The close flyby in 2016 was an opportunity to study comets more closely.
 460P/PanSTARRS was observed by the Goldstone Solar System Radar in California over three days, which revealed various properties including a rotation rate of 35–40 hours along one axis.
-The radar observations during the Earth flyby detected surface features as small as 8 meters, marking the highest resolution radar image of a comet. was bigger than predicted when observed by astronomical radar; it was estimated to be perhaps 125 meters but was about 1 km in diameter.
+The radar observations during the Earth flyby detected surface features as small as 8 m, marking the highest resolution radar image of a comet. was bigger than predicted when observed by astronomical radar; it was estimated to be perhaps 125 meters but was about 1.0 km in diameter.
 One reason it was hard to predict its size, is because it reflects less than 3% of the light, a very low albedo.
 There was no obvious sign of a coma.